-Deliverable Description Timing Responsibilities

-1 MTR Inception MTR team clarifies No later than 2 MTR team submits to

-Report objectives and methods of weeks before the the Commissioning Unit

-Midterm Review MTR mission and project

-management

-2 Presentation Initial Findings End of MTR MTR Team presents to

-mission project management

-and the Commissioning

-Unit

-3 Draft MTR Full draft report (using Within 3 weeks of Sent to the

-Report guidelines on content the MTR mission Commissioning Unit,

-outlined in Annex B) with reviewed by RTA,

-annexes Project Coordinating

-Unit, GEF OFP

-4 Final Report Revised report with audit Within 1 week of Sent to the

-trail detailing how all receiving UNDP Commissioning Unit

-received comments have comments on draft

-(and have not) been

-addressed in the final

-MTR report
+Deliverable Description Timing Responsibilities 1 MTR Inception Report MTR team clarifies objectives and methods of Midterm Review Deliverable is to be completed tentatively by June 28, 2021 MTR team submits to the Commissioning Unit and project management 2 Presentation Initial Findings Deliverable is to be completed tentatively by July 12, 2021 MTR Team presents to project management and the Commissioning Unit 3 Draft MTR Report Full draft report (using guidelines on content outlined in Annex B) with annexes Deliverable is to be completed tentatively by June 28, 2021 Sent to the Commissioning Unit, reviewed by RTA, Project Coordinating Unit, GEF OFP 4 Final Report Revised report with audit trail detailing how all received comments have (and have not) been addressed in the final MTR report Within 1 week after receiving UNDP comments on draft.
+Deliverable is to be completed tentatively by August 16, 2021 Sent to the Commissioning Unit

-\The final MTR report must be in English.
+^{}The final MTR report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.